andriisoldatenko/airflow-operator/README.md

 # airflow-operator

-A Kuberenetes Operator for Airflow that is used within the Astronomer platform.
+A Kubernetes Operator for Airflow that is used within the Astronomer platform.

 (coming soon)